 Scope of this guide

 This guide is designed to assist you in finding resources that provide summaries and visualizations of the data or number counts.
 It also will direct you to resources that will allow you to download data to create your own analysis.

 Census geography can be quite confusing for the novice.
-The Census Bureau has produced a number of videos and presentations that can help you understand terms like tract, blocks, or consolidate government.
+The Census Bureau has produced a number of videos that can help you understand terms like tract, blocks, or consolidate government.
 As well as the history of these geographic units.